 But Airbnb rentals aren't suitable for every business trip.
 There may not be options available in your destination, or the cost for a short stay might be on par with local hotels.
 In these instances, it might be more cost-efficient to negotiate a corporate room rate or focus on racking up travel rewards with a credit card or hotel loyalty program, especially if you travel to the same location regularly.

 Alternatively, travel managers can reduce their busy workloads and save their organizations money by using corporate travel companies with agreements with hotel chains.
-At TravelPerk, we have the largest inventory of accommodation available, plus our users can upload their current negotiated rates into our platform.
+At TravelPerk, we have an extensive inventory of accommodation available, plus our users can upload their current negotiated rates into our platform.

 Ultimately, saving money on travel is a team effort.